Multi-District School Choice: Playing on Several Fields: Sophistication Types

 \section{Sophistication Types}

 In this section, we show that it is possible for a sophisticated student to prefer that (i.e., strictly benefit if) some sincere student becomes sophisticated.
-In fact, we prove that such students are abundant in large random markets.
-This result stands in contrast to \citet{pathak2008leveling}, which shows that in the single-district setting, all sophisticated students weakly suffer if any sincere student becomes sophisticated.
+In fact, we prove that such students are abundant in large random markets in which at least one district uses BM.
+This result stands in contrast to Proposition~3 of \citet{pathak2008leveling}, which is that in the single-district setting when BM is used, all sophisticated students weakly suffer if any sincere student becomes sophisticated.
+Finally, we prove that this phenomenon cannot occur when all districts use~DA.